U.S. Citizenship Required

 - The student agrees in writing that upon graduation, he/she will continue to work at NRL for a period equal to three times the length of time for which tuition assistance was paid.

-Tuition is not a guaranteed benefit for non-temporary interns.
+Tuition is not a guaranteed benefit.
 Payment for tuition must be recommended by the student’s supervisor.

 Contact NRL’s Human Resources Office at (202)767-3031 or by email at email@example.com.